Series FAQ

 Q: Where can I purchase Freddy’s Nightmares seasons 1 & 2 on Blu-ray/DVD?

-A: Unfortunately, full season boxsets are not yet available on Blu-ray/DVD.
+A: Full season boxsets are not yet available on Blu-ray/DVD.
 In 2003, a three episode boxset was released in the UK titled Freddy’s Nightmares Volume 1.
-Due to this set not meeting projected sales, the scheduled Volume 2 was cancelled.
+This set did not meet sales expectations, however, and the scheduled Volume 2 was cancelled.

 Currently, Warner Bros. does not have plans to release this series; their official response: “not enough interest.”

-You can, however, find episodes on VHS—though “out of print” they can be purchased used on eBay or other online vendors.
+You can find episodes on VHS—though “out of print” they can be purchased used on eBay or other online vendors.

 View the Freddy’s Nightmares home video page.